-Coastal communities in the United States that face tsunami hazard risks can also participate in the NOAA Tsunami Ready Program, which promotes tsunami hazard education and preparedness.
+Coastal communities in the United States that face tsunami hazard risks can also participate in the NOAA Tsunami Ready Program, which since the late 1990s has promoted tsunami hazard education and preparedness.
 The Program is a collaboration among federal, state, and local emergency management agencies, the public, and the National Weather Service (NWS) to support tsunami awareness and mitigation efforts among communities at risk.
-Currently, there are 15 Tsunami Ready communities in Hawaii, Alaska, Washington, Oregon, and California.20 The program, whose goal is to improve public safety during tsunami emergencies, requires communities to establish an emergency operation center, a tsunami hazard plan, a community awareness program, and the ability to both receive and disseminate NWS tsunami warnings (e.g., sirens and local media).
+As of December 2005, there were 24 TsunamiReady sites in six states: Alaska, California, Florida, Hawaii, Oregon, and Washington.20 In November 2005, the NWS recognized Hawaii as the first entire state to receive the designation of TsunamiReady.21 Hawaii received the designation because all four of the state's counties met the criteria for designation as TsunamiReady.
+The program, whose goal is to improve public safety during tsunami emergencies, requires communities to establish an emergency operation center, a tsunami hazard plan, a community awareness program, and the ability to both receive and disseminate NWS tsunami warnings (e.g., sirens and local media).